GregUtas/robust-services-core/docs/RSC-Cxx-Static-Analysis-Tools.md

 Some commands cannot be used without first parsing the code.
 The command `>parse - win64 $files` parses all of the files in the library (for 64-bit Windows).
-If a file has not been parsed, parsing occurs when you enter a command for which parsing is a prerequisite.
-Commands that require parsing include
+If a file has not been parsed, parsing occurs when a command that requires it is entered.
+These commands include

 * `>check`, to look for violations of C++ design guidelines
 * `>export`, to write out the code in a standard format